viclm/jquery-widget/README.md

 ## Difference to the original implementation

 - The option() is also used to manage the component state
-- The render() is added to reflex the state changes to ui view
+- The render() is added to render the component, the original constructor argument called element isn't needed
 - Support JSX and virtual dom, the createWidget() is used to create virtual dom tree
 - Make the widget class local, remove the namespace and the global reference such as `jQuery.ui`
 - Remove the feature of class redefining